GaaraZhu/unichat/README.md

 ```

 A QR code image should pop up.
 Scan the QR code with mobile WeChat to start the
-bot (log in with the bot account first).
+bot (send messages from WeChat/Line first to start the conversaction).